A Baker’s Dozen:

 Ascorbic acid The scientific name for vitamin C; it is used in bread flour for its gluten development properties.
 It conditions the dough to obtain better loaf volume.

-Artisan (baker) Skilled craftsman or trade; baker who produces bread or bakery goods using production methods that are part hand-made.
-Often refers to European crusty breads or low-ratio cakes and desserts.
+Artisan (baker) Skilled craftsman or trade; baker who produces bread or bakery goods using production methods that are hand-made.
+Often refers to crusty breads, sour dough, hand pies, and European low-ratio cakes and desserts.
 View some examples at: Red Star Yeast, Whole Wheat Artisan Bread, and King Arthur Baking.

 Bake To cook by dry heat in an oven.
 When applied to meats and poultry, this cooking method is called roasting.

-Baker’s percentage or baker’s math In baking formulas primarily based on flour, each ingredient’s weight is measured as a percentage of the total flour weight (100 percent).
+Baker’s Percent or Baker’s % In baking formulas primarily based on flour, each ingredient’s weight is measured as a percentage of the total flour weight (100 percent).
 This “baker’s math” is used to calculate each ingredient represented in a recipe or formula as a percentage of the amount of flour in the recipe (which is 100%).
 See below:

 Baking pan Available in a variety of shapes and sizes for baking specific cakes, cookies, biscuits, breads, pies, and specialty goods.
-Most test kitchens use heavy-duty steel (for strength and durability), and aluminum (for superior conductivity) to formulate standards for baking time, temperature, and even baking/browning.
+Test kitchens use heavy-duty steel (for strength and durability), and aluminum (for superior conductivity) and glass to formulate standards for baking time, temperature, and even baking/browning.
 Metal baking pans and glass bakeware.
 See Why Bake in Glass.